There are not many carnivore lifestyle adherents who do not love a good steak - and the filet mignon is the queen of steaks.

 Protein In Filet Mignon

 Filet mignon is a cut of meat that is a round cut taken from the tenderloin.
-It is a tender cut that is milder in flavor than many other cuts.
+It is a tender cut with a milder flavor than many other cuts.
 But that does not mean that it is low in protein.

-The protein in filet mignon is complete, meaning that it contains all the essential amino acids needed by the body.
+The protein in filet mignon is complete, containing all the essential amino acids the body needs.

 Amino acids are the building blocks of protein and are necessary for many bodily functions, including muscle growth and repair.